greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > The mapping of similarity seems to be based on individual pairs of text and as such it would seem vulnerable of shifting distributions (e.g.: if published articles were somewhat different from preprints, as implied in Figure 1A).
 I would suspect that the authors would be able to improve their performance even further by doing global matching between many pairs (… again see their adherence to a weaker approach as something that ultimately strengthens their findings).
 Again, a comment on the rationale of their chosen approach could convey additional non-evident considerations.

-Switched to cosine distance for metrics.
+Switched to proxy of cosine distance for journal recommendation.
+Chose to stick with euclidean distance for document matching because it is a continuous spectrum and doesn't allow for the potential of surpious matches
+Euclidean distance for time to publication because we want to be in a space that highlights changes for documents rather than how similar or dissimilar they are capture magnitude

 > I love the web application!

-Glad you like the application,
+Glad you like the application.

 > No statistics are given for the enrichments in Figure 1B-E.